 Related Georgia Court Forms

-Dispossessory Proceeding Affidavit: To begin the eviction process in Georgia, the landlord provides the full names of the parties, reason for eviction, declaration that landlord demanded but was denied possession, and overdue rent amount.
+- Dispossessory Proceeding Affidavit: To begin the eviction process in Georgia, the landlord provides the full names of the parties, the reason for eviction, the declaration that the landlord demanded but was denied possession, and the overdue rent amount.

 - Dispossessory Answer: The tenant files this form in answer to the landlord’s summons and lists defenses and counterclaims.